telekom/OpenAPI-Dissector/src/README.md

 tries to highlight the packets in the packet list (this sometimes conflicts with user defined coloring rules).

-Additionally it marks unidentified JSON data for Wireshark, so the JSON dissector is loaded and contained data gets listed in the packet details.
+Additionally, it marks unidentified JSON data for Wireshark, so the JSON dissector is loaded and contained data gets listed in the packet details.

-The script also automatically adds Wiresharks http2 dissector to data on TCP ports 7777 and 8080 (which are commonly used by 5G core implementations).
+The script also automatically adds Wiresharks HTTP/2 dissector to data on TCP ports 7777 and 8080 (which are commonly used by 5G core implementations).

 # `json_validator.lua`

-This script contains all of the code for the actual validation and some helper funtions for resolving references inside of the previously generated openapi specification data.
+This script contains all of the code for the actual validation and some helper functions for resolving references inside of the previously generated openapi specification data.

 Its main entrypoint is the `validate_raw_json` method, which as arguments takes